KQM-git/SRL/docs/enemies/jarilo-vi/cocolia_mother_of_deception/lance_of_the_eternal_freeze.md

 ---
-sidebar_position: 15
+sidebar_position: 1002013
-description: |-
-  A machine unit prowling in the Fragmentum.
-Undoubtedly, this monstrosity is not a human creation, but one imitated by the Fragmentum's twisted power.
-  Frigid Prowlers will attract Everwinter Shadewalkers and reduce its enemy's SPD and Ice RES.
+description: Cocolia's summoned giant lance of ice.
+It's surrounded by an icy cold current that can tear through flesh like a blade.
 ---

-import enemy from '@site/src/data/enemies/Frigid_Prowler.json'
+import enemy from '@site/src/data/enemies/Lance_of_the_Eternal_Freeze.json'

-# Frigid Prowler
+# Lance of the Eternal Freeze
 <blockquote>{frontMatter.description}</blockquote>

 import EnemyMisc from '@site/src/components/enemy/EnemyMisc'